EnigmaBridge/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to Enigma Bridge API documentation!
+You can use our API to access Enigma Bridge encryption service, which provides functions for:

+* authentication - create user context, verify passwords and one-time passwords, reset passwords;
+* payment systems - re-encryption between transport and database keys, tokenization;
+* key management; and
+* data encryption.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+The native API is REST web-service.
+We also provide language bindings for simple integration.
+We currently support Javascript (client and node.js), and Java.
+This page provides description of API functions, including code examples in the dark area to the right.
+Tabs in the top right allow  switching between the programming language of the examples.

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+# Basics

+Use of Enigma Bridge consists of two phases:
+1. enrolment - introduction of a new "user object" into Enigma Bridge secure hardware; and
+2. data processing - operational use.

+Each of them is represented by a single execution command regardless of the type of operation and data.
+The result of the enrolment is a configuration string that uniquely identifies the new user object and also contains all network and other details.

-# Authentication
+# Enrolment

 > To authorize, use this code:

 ```ruby
 require 'kittn'